TencentARC/MindOmni/README.md

 <p align="center">
  <img src="assets/grpo_curve.png" width="100%">
 </p>
-Table 4: Curves of different Metric in RGPO.
+Table 4: Curves of different Metric during RGPO in the manuscript.

-## 🍺 Model Zoo
-Coming Soon

 ## ⭐️ BibTeX
 If you find this work useful for your research, please cite: